Bunion Surgery in Thailand Your guide to cost, top specialists & hospitals

 When Can You Fly After Bunion Surgery?

 Most patients can fly home 7–10 days after surgery once wound healing is progressing well and early alignment has been confirmed on X-ray.
 The foot will still be in a surgical shoe and you should request an aisle seat to stretch out.
 Keep the foot elevated where possible during the flight, wear compression stockings on the opposite leg, and stay hydrated.
-Mild swelling may increase during the flight — this is normal and settles within a day or two.
+Mild swelling may increase during the flight; this is normal and settles within a day or two.

 When Can You Return to Work and Exercise?

 Desk-based work is manageable within a week or two if you can keep the foot elevated.
 Jobs that require standing or walking need four to six weeks at a minimum.
-Light walking is encouraged from day one in the surgical shoe, but gym workouts, running, and impact sports should wait until bone healing is confirmed at the six-to-twelve-week mark.
+Light walking is encouraged from day one in the surgical shoe, but gym workouts, running, and impact sports should wait until bone healing is confirmed at the six-to-twelve-week mark2.
 Swimming is typically cleared at six weeks once the wound is fully closed.

 When Will You See Final Results?